ClemensElflein/openmower.de/content/en/docs/Knowledge-Base/rtk-base-setup/_index.md

     ![]()<img src="https://github.com/karlranseierausrom/openmower.de/assets/43208283/14ef9870-23a4-4a5f-a19d-1bf9718d5966" width="120">

 ### Find the position of your RTKBase
-- You have set up the logging of your position.
-We will wait for a day or week to be able to average all the values.
-So: wait!
+- You have set up the logging of your position as mentioned above by activating "file service".
+You need to wait for a day or week to be able to average all the values.
+- Next step will be added soon.